Hunting a charged Higgs boson pair in proton-proton collisions: Constraints on the 2HDM-III parameter space

 \subsubsection{$\ell_i\to\ell_j\ell_k\bar{\ell}_k$ decays}

 Within the 2HDM-III framework, these kinds of decays can occur at tree-level via the exchange of $h,\,H,\,A$, as shown in Fig. \ref{FDliljlklk}.
 Nevertheless, the process is suppressed by the flavor violating Yukawa couplings $Y_{\ell_i\ell_j}$ and by the flavor-conserving coupling $Y_{\ell_k\ell_k}$.
+However, there are higher order contributions: at one-loop and two-loops level.
+The corresponding flavor violating partial width decay reads

+where the suppressed terms by the muon mass are neglected.
+The Wilson coefficients $C_{L,\,R}$ are given in Eqs. \eqref{WilsonCoe1loop}-\eqref{WilsonCoe2loop}.